 Winning Together Barry Callebaut fosters team spirit and community engagement among our global workforce.
 We do so through local and global programs that promote community development, environmental awareness, and active lifestyles.
 Our Winning Together initiative encourages employees around the world to support our community development activities in origin countries.
 The program was set up in 2005 and this year's initiative, "Water for Life... for All", aims to raise awareness of the need for safe, clean water in cocoa farming communities, as well as the water challenges in the communities where we live and work.
 Ninety-nine employee volunteer champions representing 52 sites across 23 countries organized approximately 100 activities.
 More than 4,000 employees participated in local educational and volunteering events, including river cleanups, tree planting, and improving village access to safe water.
 Half of all employees at our corporate headquarters, including the CEO, ran six kilometers in the Zurich B2RUN.
-As a result of these efforts, the "Water for Life... for All" initiative will culminate in the distribution of additional water filters to benefit more tha 12,000 people in cocoa-growing regions in Africa.
+As a result of these efforts, the "Water for Life... for All" initiative will culminate in the distribution of additional water filters to benefit more than 12,000 people in cocoa-growing regions in Africa.

+Mangrove planting

-Mangrove planting Port Klang, Malaysia In Port Klang, 60 Barry Callebaut employees volunteered to plant mangrove trees.
+Port Klang, Malaysia

+In Port Klang, 60 Barry Callebaut employees volunteered to plant mangrove trees.
 These forests play a vital role in stabilizing the coastline in heavily populated coastal areas, performing better than any engineering or technological solution.

+Cooper River cleanup

+water for life

-Ilhéus, Brazil Twenty-five Barry Callebaut employees in Ilhéus, Brazil, held a community beach cleanup event.
-They also used the opportunity to raise awareness of the importance of keeping local beaches clean.
-Cooper River cleanup Pennsauken, NJ, USA Fifteen Barry Callebaut volunteers in Pennsauken, New Jersey, collected litter from the Cooper River park, recreation area, and riverbed.
+Pennsauken, NJ, USA

+Fifteen Barry Callebaut volunteers in Pennsauken, New Jersey, collected litter from the Cooper River park, recreation area, and riverbed.
 In one afternoon, they filled 20 garbage bags.